chenhao392/ecoc/docs/model.md

 layout: default
 ---
 # ECOC Model
-Trained using known label genes and biological networks, this model learns a latent structure that predicts multiple labels for genes.
-It does so with four components.
+This model can be trained with labeled genes in biological networks and then estimate label probabilities for any genes in the networks.
+>This description assumes that a label has been assigned to a set of known cooperating genes, and some other related labels have also been assigned to other genes in the training set.
+These labels can be fully customized from biological insights or generated computationally using gene set enrichment analysis (Please see this [demo](./demo1/html) for more detail).

+This learning and predicting process contain four essential components.
-1. propagate each label on multiple networks;
+1. propagate each label on a set of networks;
-2. aggregate the propagation results into an "error correction of code" data matrix;
+2. aggregate the propagation results into an "error correction of code" matrix;
-3. learn a latent structure by combining linear classifiers for each label and *Gaussian* regressions models for label dependencies;
+3. learn the coding schema between labels and this ECOC matrix;
-4. predict labels for any genes in the data matrix.
+4. predict labels for any genes in the ECOC matrix.

-Besides, the model's hyperparameters and two heuristics are also briefly explained after introducing these components.
-These heuristics improve data stratification in training, probability estimation, and robust threshold choice in practice.
+We'll also explain the model's hyperparameters and some additional implementation details.
+These implementations are for better data stratification, label probability estimation, and thresholding.

 ## Multi-label space and network
 Let's start by defining the label space and networks.
 For $$q$$ known labels and $$p$$ genes, the gene labels can be expressed in both matrix and graph forms, such as the following toy example for two labels (red and blue).